owntone/owntone-server/docs/configuration.md

   mixer_device = "<mixer-device>"
   ```

-- `sync_disable` - Flag to indicate whether or not audio resampling has to be enabled to keep local audio in sync with, for example, Airplay.
+- `sync_disable` - Flag to indicate whether or not audio resampling has to be enabled to keep local audio in sync with, for example, AirPlay.

   **Note:** This feature relies on accurate ALSA measurements of delay, and some devices don't provide that.
 If that is the case you are better off disabling the feature.